SenpaiKaneki/SenpaiKaneki/README.md

 ### Hi there 👋
+🔭 I’m currently working on nothing
+- 🌱 I’m currently want to learn Python
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with nothing :)
+- 💬 Ask me about ...
+- 📫 How to reach me: _Senpai_Kaneki#6969
+- 😄 Pronouns: Use what u want idc
+- ⚡ Fun fact: Im dutch

 <!--
 **SenpaiKaneki/SenpaiKaneki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.